A8N0RMAL/Operating-Systems/README.md

 - This scheduling favors **high-priority processes** but may lead to **starvation** for lower-priority ones.

 ---
-Thanks for the images!
-Here's a summarized explanation of the **Priority Scheduling (Non-Preemptive)** problem shown in the images:

----

 ### **Priority Scheduling (Non-Preemptive) Example**